traefik/hub/api-gateway/1-getting-started/README.md

 sudo systemctl enable --now traefik-hub.service
 ```

-We can check it is running with the following command:
+Ensure the service is working as expected using the dedicated command:

 ```shell
 sudo systemctl status traefik-hub.service